Family Encyclopedia >> Food

 3. DO NOT thaw frozen chicken on the counter

-5. DO NOT allow raw chicken meat to come into contact with other foods in the refrigerator
+5. DO NOT allow raw chicken to contact other fridge foods

 6. It's okay to refreeze thawed chicken